gemssingaporestudentcouncil/virtual-workshops/_posts/2020-02-10-discord-bot.md

 # Final Source Code

-If you followed this workshop to a t, which is wrong.
-Then your code should look exactly like this:
+Your code should look something like this:

 ```js
 const Discord = require('discord.js')